How VW and Others Are Connecting Customer and Employee Experience

 More than one-third of respondents’ companies are seeing, or expect to see, better customer experience and satisfaction as a result of their efforts to improve the employee experience, according to the report “Experience of Work” by The Economist Intelligence Unit.
 “Improved customer experience and satisfaction” ranked third behind the benefits of an improved employee experience in the survey behind improved employee productivity and improved employee engagement.

-Tim Minihan, CMO at Citrix, which commissioned the survey, said researchers found that consistently across industries and geographies, organizations report a strong link between employee and customer experience.
+Tim Minahan, CMO at Citrix, which commissioned the survey, said researchers found that consistently across industries and geographies, organizations report a strong link between employee and customer experience.
 When they give employees information and tools they need to be productive and a healthy environment to work in, that leads directly to strong business results.
-“It’s innovation across the board,” Minihan said.
+“It’s innovation across the board,” Minahan said.

 Related Article: The Intersection of Employee Experience and Customer Experience